 Step 1 - Add web-font service domain to Trusted Domains

-Before adding the custom font to your community, you have to add the domain of the web-font service to the Trusted Domains section of the Dashboard.
+Before adding the custom font to a theme, you have to add the domain of the web-font service to the Trusted Domains section of the Dashboard.

 - In the Dashboard, navigate to Settings > Technical > Security.

-Step 2 - Add custom font in Theme Editor
+Step 2 - Add the custom font in Theme Editor

 - Navigate to and edit your community theme to access Theme Editor.